nanoporetech/megalodon/docs/advanced_arguments.rst

       - Canonical log probabilities are included to make processing mutliple modification sites easier to process.

-        - Note that the included model does not model such sites, but megalodon is capable of handling these sites (e.g. testing for 5mC and 5hmC simultaneously is supported given a basecalling model).
+        - Megalodon is capable of handling multiple modified bases per site with appropriate model (e.g. testing for 5mC and 5hmC simultaneously is supported given a basecalling model).
     - ``motif`` includes the searched motif (via ``--mod-motif``) as well as the relative modified base position within that motif (e.g. ``CG:0`` for provided ``--mod-motif Z CG 0``).
     - Position is 0-based